tanoargie/twitch-overlays/README.md

-This are the photoshop overlays that I personally use in OBS/Twitch
+These are some photoshop overlays I personally use in OBS/Twitch